oleks/mechanics/README.md

-## Reproduce my Build Environment, Reproduce my Results!
+## Reproduce my Development Environment, Reproduce my Results!

 The primary entry-points for working with this apparatus are the respective `run-*.sh` shell scripts.
 These employ [Docker](https://www.docker.com) to run